cth06-Github/audioService/Technical-Documentation-8Aug.md

-# Technical Documentation
+# Technical Documentation (Important ones only)
 Please read `README.md` at the root of this repository before viewing this.
+This technical documentatin _Last updated: 8 Aug 2024_
+_Writen by: Chua Tse Hui (Intern) -- only those written before 8 Aug (inclusive)_

 ## Logging in: Authentication & Authorisation
 Only users who login successfully can access `/home`, `/record` and `/upload` pages.
 The set of valid username and passwords, which are hard coded for demonstration purposes, are found in `/frontend/src/app/mock-data.ts` .